ghc-proposals/ghc-proposals/proposals/0000-permutation-import-syntax.md

 # Permutation import syntax

-This proposal adds a new extension `-XPermutationImportSyntax` greatly relaxing the import syntax, and therefore extends `-XQualifiedImports`.
+This proposal adds a new extension `-XPermutationImportSyntax` greatly relaxing the import syntax, and therefore extends `-XImportQualifiedPost`.

 ## Motivation

 Syntax is a topic which people hardly ever agree upon.
 People have various taste, and arguments to have syntactic structure way or another are often sound.
-The `-XQualifiedImports` extension added some freedom in import syntax, we can have
+The `-XImportQualifiedPost` extension added some freedom in import syntax, we can have

 ```hs